TrebitschTheReal/galactic_spacefarer_hw/README.md

 Each Spacefarer is assigned to one Position, and each Spacefarer belongs to one Intergalactic Department.
 (many-to-one relationships)

-Additionally, each Spacefarer has attributes such as name, origin planet, stardust collection, and wormhole navigation skills.
+Additionally, each Spacefarer has attributes such as name, origin planet, stardust collection, spacesuit color, and wormhole navigation skills.

 ![readme_uml_data.png](readme_uml_data.png)

-## Project set-up
+## Project Setup

-### Install and run project
+### Install dependencies and run project

 ```
 npm i && cds deploy && cds watch